-(51) Article 107(3)(b) TFEU provides for the possibility that State aid can be regarded as compatible with the internal market where it is granted "to remedy a serious disturbance in the economy of a Member State".

-- (52) The Commission has acknowledged that the global financial crisis can create a serious disturbance in the economy of a Member State and that measures supporting banks are apt to remedy that disturbance.
-The Commission explained its approach in the Banking Communication (21), the Recapitalisation Communication (22) and the Restructuring Communication (23).
+- (56) Article 107(3)(b) TFEU provides for the possibility that State aid can be regarded as compatible with the internal market where it is granted "to remedy a serious disturbance in the economy of a Member State". - (57) The Commission has acknowledged that the global financial crisis can create a serious disturbance in the economy of a Member State and that measures supporting banks are apt to remedy that disturbance.
+The Commission explained its approach in the Banking Communication (25), the Recapitalisation Communication (26) and the Restructuring Communication (27).
 The Commission still considers that requirements for State aid to be approved pursuant to Article 107(3)(b) TFEU are fulfilled in view of the reappearance of stress in financial markets.
-The Commission confirmed that view by adopting the 2011 Prolongation Communication in December 2011 (24). - (53) In respect to the Greek economy, the Commission has acknowledged in its successive approval of the Greek support schemes for credit institutions that there is a threat of serious disturbance in the Greek economy and that State support of banks is suitable to remedy that disturbance.
-Such a threat is even greater here as EFG Eurobank is a large bank.
-Therefore, the legal basis for the assessment of the aid measure should be Article 107(3)(b) TFEU. - 5.2.2.
-Compatibility of the aid measure under Article 107(3)(b) TFEU - (54) In line with point 15 of the Banking Communication, in order for an aid to be compatible under Article 107(3)(b) TFEU it must comply with the general criteria for compatibility (25): - a) Appropriateness: The aid has to be well-targeted in order to be able to effectively achieve the objective of remedying a serious disturbance in the economy.
-It would not be the case if the measure were not appropriate to remedy the disturbance. - b) Necessity: The aid measure must, in its amount and form, be necessary to achieve the objective.
-Therefore it must be of the minimum amount necessary to reach the objective, and take the form most appropriate to remedy the disturbance. - c) Proportionality: The positive effects of the measure must be properly balanced against the distortions of competition, in order for the distortions to be limited to the minimum necessary to reach the measure's objectives. - (21) Communication from the Commission "The application of State aid rules to measures taken in relation to financial institutions in the context of the current global financial crisis" OJ C 270, 25.10.2008, p.
-8. - (22) Commission Communication "Recapitalisation of financial institutions in the current financial crisis: limitation of the aid to the minimum necessary and safeguards against undue distortions of competition", OI C 10, 15.1.2009, p.
-2. - competition", OJ C 10, 15.1.2009, p.
+The Commission confirmed that view by adopting the 2011 Prolongation Communication in December 2011 (28). - (58) In respect to the Greek economy, the Commission has acknowledged in its successive approval of the Greek support schemes for credit institutions that there is a threat of serious disturbance in the Greek economy and that State support of banks is suitable to remedy that disturbance.
+Such a threat is even greater here as Piraeus is a large bank.
+Therefore, the legal basis for the assessment of the aid measure should be Article 107(3)(b) TFEU.

+(26) Commission Communication "Recapitalisation of financial institutions in the current financial crisis: limitation of the aid to the minimum necessary and safeguards against undue distortions of competition".
+OI C 10, 15 1 2009, p.
+2 competition", OJ C 10, 15.1.2009, p.
 2.

-(23) Commission Communication "The return to viability and the assessment of restructuring measures in the financial sector in the current crisis under the State aid rules", OJ C 195, 19.8.2009, p.
-9. - (24) Communication from the Commission on the application, from 1 January 2012, of State aid rules to support measures in favour of banks in the context of the financial crisis, OJ C 356, 6.12.2011, p.
-7 - (25) See recital 41 of Commission decision in Case NN 51/2008 Guarantee scheme for banks in Denmark, OJ C 273, 28.10.2008, p.
-2.
+(27) Commission Communication "The return to viability and the assessment of restructuring measures in the financial sector in the current crisis under the State aid rules" - OJ C 195, 19.8.2009, p.
+9.

+(28) Communication from the Commission on the application, from 1 January 2012, of State aid rules to support measures in favour of banks in the context of the financial crisis, OJ C 356, 6.12.2011, p.
+7.